Interaction of liquid crystals with a rigid body: Proof of the global strong well-posedness close to equilibria

 \begin{proof}[Proof of \autoref{thm:global wp close to equilibria}] \autoref{thm:global wp close to equilibria reformulated} especially yields $(\ell,\omega) \in \rW^{1,p}(0,\infty)^6$, and $h'$, $\Omega$ and the diffeomorphism $X$ can be recovered therefrom as revealed in \autoref{rem:procedure to determine diffeos}.
 In order to derive the solution to the original problem, we apply the backward change of coordinates as introduced in \autoref{sec:change of var}, and it readily follows that this is a solution to the interaction problem \eqref{eq:LC-fluid equationsiso}--\eqref{eq:initial} in the desired regularity class.
 It remains to show that their is no collision, i.e., $\dist(\cS(t),\partial \cO) > \nicefrac{r}{2}$ is valid for all $t \in [0,\infty)$.
 From \eqref{eq:solid dom} and the above estimates, it follows for $\delta$ and $\eps$ sufficiently small that $\dist(\cS(t),\cS_0) \le \| h(t) \|_{\R^3} + \| Q(t) - \Id \|_{\R^{3 \times 3}} < \nicefrac{r}{2}$ for all $t \in [0,\infty)$.
 By virtue of $\dist(\cS_0,\partial \cO) > r$, no collision can occur. \end{proof}

-{\bf Acknowledgements} F.B.~and M.H.~acknowledge the support by DFG project FOR~5528, while A.R.~would like to express his gratitude to the Alexander von Humboldt-Stiftung / Foundation for their support.
+{\bf Acknowledgements} Tim Binz would like to thank DFG for support through project 538212014.
+Felix Brandt~and Matthias Hieber~acknowledge the support by DFG project FOR~5528, while Arnab Roy~would like to express his gratitude to the Alexander von Humboldt-Stiftung / Foundation for their support.